gmattedi/chemicalspace/README.md

 ```

 ## Usage

 The main class in `ChemicalSpace` is `ChemicalSpace`.
-This class is designed to represent a chemical space, which is a collection of molecules.
-The `ChemicalSpace` class provides a number of methods for working with chemical spaces, including methods for reading and writing chemical spaces, filtering, clustering and picking from chemical spaces.
+The class provides a number of methods for working with chemical spaces,
+including reading and writing, filtering, clustering and
+picking from chemical spaces.

 ### Initialization

-A `ChemicalSpace` can be initialized from a set of SMILES strings or `RDKit` molecules.
+A `ChemicalSpace` can be initialized from SMILES strings or `RDKit` molecules.
 It optionally takes molecule indices and scores as arguments.

 ```python
 from chemicalspace import ChemicalSpace